-The Directors' objective remains unchanged, to create long term value for shareholders by building the Group into a profitable energy production company with a reputation for technical excellence but with great cost discipline.
+The Directors' objective remains unchanged, to create long-term value for shareholders by building the Group into a profitable energy production company with a reputation for technical excellence but with great cost discipline.
 The Director's will continue to focus on the UK onshore but do not rule out acquisitions overseas in jurisdictions where the rule of law is strong.
 We understand the energy requirements and infrastructure constraints, combined with a development plan based on fundamentals, can lead to sustainable and profitable opportunities for investors.
 As such we are constantly reviewing potential projects that will complement our existing core skills and portfolio of assets.

 From the point of view of sustainability, the Directors are aligned with the national energy objectives and look forward with enthusiasm to the opportunities ahead in the common goal of net zero.
-Whilst we will continue to win a return from legacy oil fields, the preference remains for the acquisition of gas assets, but the company has widened the net to included sustainable energy projects.
-One such example is our Deep Geothermal Project, which provides the baseload generation which wind and solar cannot do without and contains many innovative, risk reducing elements for partners and investors alike.
+Whilst we will continue to win a return from legacy oil fields, the long term preference remains for the acquisition of gas assets.